GravityPDF/gravity-pdf/README.txt

 = Contribute =

 All development for Gravity PDF [is handled via GitHub](https://github.com/GravityPDF/gravity-pdf/).
 Opening new issues or submitting a pull request is welcome.

-[The public roadmap is available on Trello](https://trello.com/b/60YGv1J3/roadmap).
-We'd love it if you vote and comment on your favorite ideas.

 Keep up to date with Gravity PDF by [subscribing to the newsletter](https://gravitypdf.com/signup/), [following us on Twitter](https://twitter.com/gravitypdf) and [liking us on Facebook](https://www.facebook.com/gravitypdf).